 This man learned a lesson that day.
 He now knows not to mess with this Australian.

-I was probably more annoyed that he even dared to think of me than the actual physical action of theft.
-Oh I'm sorry.
-Attempted theft.
+I was probably more annoyed that he even dared to think of that I was someone that would fall victim to theft.
 Libby was not amused.